-Sports injuries take place when you damage yourself while playing or training.
-They can happen to anyone, whether you’re a student athlete, professional athlete, or having a casual game in the park with your kids.
+Sports injuries occur when you damage yourself while playing or training.
+They can happen to anyone, whether you are a student athlete, professional athlete, or having a casual game in the park with your kids.

 Acute sports injuries happen all of a sudden, when a ligament ruptures, a muscle tears, or a joint dislocates as you play.
 Sports injuries can also develop slowly over time as a result of continual strain and repetitive stress on a part of your body.
 An example of this is golfer’s elbow or medial epicondylitis, in which the tendons at the top of your forearm suffer many tiny tears.
 Another common condition is back pain related to improper weight lifting or overloading the spine.
 When left untreated these can lead to conditions which can prevent you from playing the sport you love.

 What are the most common types of sports injuries?

 It’s possible to damage almost any part of your body when playing sports or engaging in vigorous physical activity.
 Some injuries are more common as popular sports involve making similar kinds of movements, such as twists, stretches, and tackles.

 Sports injuries seen most often at Lonestar Medical include:

 - Anterior cruciate ligament (ACL) tear

 - Rotator cuff injuries

 - Groin strain